 'Halb skelettierten' is the term used by Schmidt (2013) to describe a group of animal and human sculptures from Göbekli Tepe that have prominent ribs (Figure 6a).
 Precisely what types of animals these depict and whether they represent de-fleshed, excarnated or emaciated creatures is unknown.
-They may imply death, a theme also expressed by the imagery of wild and dangerous animals in the northern Levant (Schmidt 1999; Hodder & Meskell 2011).
-Figure

-6b illustrates a carved stone from WF16, also zoomorphic and with incised vertical lines suggesting exposed ribs.
+They may imply death, a theme also expressed by the imagery of wild and dangerous animals in the Northern Levant (Schmidt 1999; Hodder & Meskell 2011).
+Figure 6b illustrates a carved stone from WF16, also zoomorphic and with incised vertical lines suggesting exposed ribs.
 Although significantly smaller than the examples from Göbekli Tepe, the similarity is striking.
-Another impressive zoomorphic comparison is between the finely rendered head of a probable gazelle from Abu Hureyra, Figure 6c, and that from WF16, Figure 6d.
+Another zoomorphic comparison is between the finely rendered head of a probable gazelle from Abu Hureyra in the Middle Euphrates Valley and that from WF16 (Figure 6c-d).